augustss/verse-semantics/Book/docs/04_functions.md

 This prevents ambiguity and ensures that class methods always take precedence.

-### Scope and Visibility

-Extension methods are scoped like regular functions.
+**Scope and Visibility:** Extension methods are scoped like regular functions.
 They're only visible where they're defined or imported:

 ```verse
 # In module A